hed-standard/hed-javascript/README.md

 The current focus of the `hed-validator` package is to support full validation of HED in [BIDS datasets](https://bids-specification.readthedocs.io/en/stable/)

-HED validation is currently also supported in an [online version of the HED validator](http://hedtools.ucsd.edu/hed).
-This online validator is implemented in Python.
+HED validation is currently also supported in an [online version of the HED validator](http://hedtools.ucsd.edu/hed), which is implemented in Python and developed in a [public GitHub repository](https://github.com/hed-standard/hed-python/).
 Validation and other HED operations are also available through web-services and a docker module.

 ## Usage from JavaScript

-The JavaScript version of the HED validator, implemented in this package is meant primarily to be called during validation of BIDS datasets and is called by the [bids-validator](https://github.com/bids-standard/bids-validator).
+The JavaScript version of the HED validator, implemented in this package, is meant primarily to be called during validation of BIDS datasets and is called by the [bids-validator](https://github.com/bids-standard/bids-validator).
 This package has been deployed on npm as [hed-validator](https://www.npmjs.com/package/hed-validator).

-To use the `hed-validator` you must install the npm `hed-validator` package and add:
+To use the `hed-validator`, you must install the npm `hed-validator` package and add:
 `const hedValidator = require('hed-validator')` to your JavaScript program.

 Currently, only validation at the BIDS dataset level is supported as an external interface,